Trained NHS therapists can help insomniacs

-- The trial that was part of this project evaluated the effectiveness of a self-help cognitive behavioral intervention to improve sleep quality among older adults reporting insomnia symptoms associated with chronic disease.
-Self-help participants received six consecutive booklets, at weekly intervals, providing structured advice on key components of cognitive behavioral therapy for insomnia (CBTi including self-monitoring, sleep restriction, stimulus control procedures and cognitive strategies), plus access to a telephone helpline.
+- The trial that was part of this project evaluated the effectiveness of a self-help cognitive behavioural intervention to improve sleep quality among older adults reporting insomnia symptoms associated with chronic disease.
+Self-help participants received six consecutive booklets, at weekly intervals, providing structured advice on key components of cognitive behavioural therapy for insomnia (CBTi including self-monitoring, sleep restriction, stimulus control procedures and cognitive strategies), plus access to a telephone helpline.
 Control group participants received a single sheet of advice, detailing standard sleep hygiene measures.
 The primary outcome was sleep quality, measured by the Pittsburgh Sleep Quality Index.
 Secondary outcomes were the Insomnia Severity Index, the subjective sleep efficiency index, and the Fatigue Severity Scale.

 - The Economic and Social Research Council (ESRC) is the UK's largest organisation for funding research on economic and social issues.
 It supports independent, high quality research which has an impact on business, the public sector and the third sector.
 The ESRC’s total budget for 2012/13 is £205 million.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.